 The work will begin in April 2019 and finish in fall 2020.The work will be carried out in small sections over three major phases.

-- Phase 1: Between Berri Street and Highway 15, from April to June 2019 (Ahuntsic-Cartierville Borough).
+- Phase 1: Between Berri Street and De l'Acadie Street, from April to June 2019 (Ahuntsic-Cartierville Borough).

-- Phase 2: Between Highway 15 and Montpellier train station, from June to September 2019 (Saint-Laurent Borough).
+- Phase 2: Between De l'Acadie and Montpellier train station, from July 2019 to June 2020 (Ahuntsic-Cartierville and Saint-Laurent Borough).

 - Phase 3: Between Montpellier train station and Décarie Street, from September 2019 to June 2020 (Saint-Laurent Borough).
-In order to complete the SRB Sauvé / Côte-Vertu project with the refurbishment of the Côte-Vertu membrane, the portion of the SRB between Gohier and Décarie streets will be completed from April to December 2019.
+In order to complete the Sauvé / Côte-Vertu BRT project, including the refurbishment of the Côte-Vertu métro station's membrane, the portion of the BRT between Gohier and Décarie streets will be completed from April to December 2019.

 The project’s scheduled levelling and paving work will take place from June to August 2020.